ty-thomas/Thomas_Resume/docs/index.md

 `August 2022 - Present`
 __North Carolina State University__, Raleigh, NC

-- Teaches and aids lab members in bioinformatics and computer programming
+- Teaches and aids lab members in bioinformatics and data science
 - Collaborates with teams across the nation for data collection
 - Always willing to help lab members or other labs with any task
+- Conducts thorough research in genotype by environment interactions in maize
+- Focuses efforts on publications related to phenotypic plasiticity and genetic

+### Congenital Heart Disease Board Member
+`April 2024 - Present`
+__Independent Contractor - Duke University__, Duraham, NC

+- Ensures good ethics are followed in regard to genetic work on families with heart disease
+- Clarifies and simplifies genetic terminology to board members
+- Verifies accurate usage of statistical methods in genetic analysis
+- Advises the direction of reasearch to ensure useful and quality outcomes

 ### Internships